AkaiTsuki/ExtJS-Experiments/labapp/readme.md

 - collapsible panel.

 Story #3: As a user, I want to see a experiment on grid panel
-- The basic use of grid panel
+- The basic use of grid panel.
+- The grouped grid panel.
-- The grouped grid panel
+- The grouped header grid with locked columns.